-All US citizens and green card holders whose worldwide income exceeds IRS minimum thresholds are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live or their income is generated.
+All US citizens and green card holders whose worldwide income exceeds IRS minimum thresholds are required to file a US federal tax return and pay taxes to the IRS, regardless of where in the world they live, or their income is generated.

-The good news is that there are various exclusions and exemptions available to prevent you paying tax on the same income to the IRS too.
+The good news is that there are various exclusions and exemptions available to prevent you from paying tax on the same income to the IRS too.

 While taxes owed are still due by April 15, expats get an automatic filing extension until June 15.
 This can be extended still further online until October 15 on request.

 “A non-resident company is taxed on its Australian source income at the same rate as a resident company.” – The Australian Trade and Investment Commission.

-The Foreign Tax Credit is typically a better option for American expats who pay more tax in Australia than they would to the US, and they can carry any excess US tax credits forward for future use.
-Even if you don’t owe any tax in the US though, if your income is above the IRS minimum theshholds, you still have to file.
+The Foreign Tax Credit is typically a better option for American expats who pay more tax in their residing country than they would in the US.
+Further, they can carry over any excess US tax credits forward for future use.
+Even if you don’t owe any tax in the US though, if your income is above the IRS minimum thresholds, you still have to file.

-It does contain provisions that can benefit some Americans in the Australia though, such as students and those who receive retirement income.
+It does contain provisions that can benefit some Americans in Australia, though, such as students and those who receive retirement income.

 For most types of income, the solution set out in the Treaty for US expats to avoid double taxation of their income arising in Australia is to claim US tax credits to the same value as Australian taxes that they’ve already paid on their income by claiming the IRS Foreign Tax Credit.